zFadil995/auto-update/README.md

 # auto-update
-Python script for running on a server that check if a new commit has been made on the master branch, and runs "git pull" if it has.
+Python script for running on a server that checks times for last commit and attempts to sync changes with GitHub.